 The first application of corn gluten will suppress only about 60 percent of the weed seeds, and single application may help suppress weeds for four to six weeks.
 Heavy soils, extended rainy weather, and hot spells may require a monthly application or a second application in late summer.
 The initial results may be disappointing but after several applications, corn gluten sometimes reaches 80 percent effectiveness at controlling crabgrass.

 How Much Corn Gluten is Needed?

-The effects of corn gluten are cumulative, meaning results improve with repeated use over time.
+The effects of corn gluten are cumulative, meaning that the results improve with repeated use over time.

 Corn gluten is costlier than conventional pre-emergent herbicides.
 Because multiple applications are often required, you could be handling hundreds or even thousands of pounds of the product, depending on the size of the yard.
-Sprayable, liquid forms of corn gluten can make applications easier but are still costly.
+Sprayable, liquid forms of corn gluten can make applications easier, but they are still costly.

 Timing is critical for both organic and synthetic chemical pre-emergents.
-It's very important to remember that all pre-emergents suppress seeds, including grass and flower seeds.
-When using non-selective pre-emergents, most of the seeding needs to be done in the fall.
+It's very important to remember that all pre-emergents, including corn gluten, will suppress all seeds, including grass and flower seeds.
+If you are using non-selective pre-emergents in the spring and summer, any lawn seeding should be done in the fall.

 Critics sometimes point out that the nitrogen in corn gluten has drawbacks.
 Some turf specialists argue that extra nitrogen only gives weeds the advantage.
 Crabgrass is a filler weed that thrives in bare spots or areas with thin turfgrass, and organic turf specialists contend that seeding with new grass is just as effective as pre-emergent herbicides, including corn gluten.
 Dense, healthy turf will naturally crowd out crabgrass, so growing more grass and filling in those thin areas and bare patches will result in less crabgrass.